Kenneth Branagh: 2000–2010: Established director

-In 2002, Branagh starred at the Crucible Theatre, Sheffield as Richard III.
-In 2003, he starred in the Royal National Theatre's production of David Mamet's Edmond.
-Branagh directed The Play What I Wrote in England in 2001 and directed a Broadway production in 2003.
 From September to November 2008, Branagh appeared at Wyndham's Theatre as the title character in the Donmar West End revival of Anton Chekhov's Ivanov in a new version by Tom Stoppard.
 His performance was lauded as the "performance of the year" by several critics.
 It won him the Critics' Circle Theatre Award for Best Male Performance but did not get him a Laurence Olivier Award nomination, to the surprise of critics.

+2011–2020: Career expansion

+In 2011, Branagh directed Thor, a film based on the Marvel superhero.
+Thor, Branagh's return to big-budget directing, was wide-released on 6 May 2011.
+The film was a part of Phase One of the Marvel Cinematic Universe.
+It starred Chris Hemsworth, Natalie Portman, Tom Hiddleston, and Anthony Hopkins.
+The film was a financial and critical success.
+That same year he portrayed Laurence Olivier in My Week with Marilyn (2011).
+Peter Bradshaw of The Guardian praised Branagh's performance writing, "It is a complete joy to see Branagh's Olivier erupt in queeny frustration at Marilyn's lateness, space-cadet vagueness, and preposterous Method acting indulgence...[He] revives Olivier with wit, intelligence and charm".
+Branagh received an Academy Award for Best Supporting Actor nomination at the 84th Academy Awards losing to Christopher Plummer for Beginners (2011).

+Branagh participated in the 2012 Summer Olympics opening ceremony portraying Isambard Kingdom Brunel during the Industrial Revolution segment "Pandemonium" where he performed one of Caliban's speeches from Shakespeare's The Tempest.
 In July 2013, he co-directed Macbeth at Manchester International Festival with Rob Ashford.
 With Branagh in the title role, Alex Kingston played Lady Macbeth and Ray Fearon featured as Macduff.
 The final performance of the completely sold-out run was broadcast to cinemas on 20 July as part of National Theatre Live.
 He repeated his performance and directorial duties opposite Ashford and Kingston when the production moved to New York City's Park Avenue Armory in June 2014.
-The production marked his Broadway stage debut.

 In April 2015, Branagh announced his formation of the Kenneth Branagh Theatre Company, in which he would appear as actor-manager.
 With the company, he announced he would present a season of five shows at London's Garrick Theatre from October 2015 – November 2016.
 The shows were The Winter's Tale, a double bill of Harlequinade and All On Her Own, Red Velvet, The Painkiller, Romeo and Juliet and The Entertainer.
 Branagh directed all but The Entertainer, in which he starred.
 Branagh also starred in The Winter's Tale, Harlequinade and The Painkiller.
 Kenneth Branagh Theatre Company also includes Judi Dench (The Winter's Tale), Zoë Wanamaker (Harlequinade/All On Her Own), Derek Jacobi, Lily James and Richard Madden (Romeo and Juliet) and Rob Brydon (The Painkiller).
 In September 2015, it was announced that The Winter's Tale, Romeo and Juliet, and The Entertainer would be broadcast in cinemas, in partnership with Picturehouse Entertainment.